NorESMhub/NorESM/doc/data/cmip_other.rst

 You’ll need to properly configure the synda work environment.
 To do so, the first step is the set a synda home environment variable.
 This will the be the directory that will harbor all the configuration, database and other required files for synda to function properly.
 So choose it well.
 For instance: /home/user/.synda would do the trick. ::

     export ST_HOME=$HOME/.synda

+For more information, please refer to the `Synda documentation <https://prodiguer.github.io/synda/sdt/conda_install.html#configuration>`_

 Set up your credentials
 +++++++++++++++++++++++